cristianbote/goober/README.md

 ### `shouldForwardProp`

-To seamingly implement the `shouldForwardProp` without the need to provide the full loop over `props` you can use the `goober/should-forward-prop` addon.
+To implement the `shouldForwardProp` without the need to provide the full loop over `props` you can use the `goober/should-forward-prop` addon.

 ```js
 import { h } from 'preact';